DisyInformationssysteme/cadenza-analytics-python/docs/intro.md

 TODO

-### Visualization
+### Visual Extensions
-As result of a visualization extension, an [`ImageResponse`](cadenzaanalytics/response/image_response.html) must be returned.
+As result of a visual extension, an [`ImageResponse`](cadenzaanalytics/response/image_response.html) must be returned.
-Visualization extensions return a bitmap image in PNG format.
+Visual extensions return a bitmap image in PNG format.

 The image can be created in various ways, e.g. by using FigureCanvas from matplotlib to render a plot or image.
 The following snippet shows returning an image loaded from a file.